 While every company offers different processes and methods, you’ll be asked to stop making payments to your creditors in the case of debt settlement and debt management plans.
 You’ll then get access to a secured savings account under your name where you’ll make regular monthly deposits.

 From then on out, the company will handle all of the communication between creditors.
 They will negotiate your debt for you and if an agreement or settlement is reached, you’ll be responsible for making the remaining payments — if there are any — into your account over a set period of time.

 What do relief companies offer?

-No single debt relief method will work for every financial circumstance.
-Thankfully, most companies offer a few options to suit borrowers with a range of needs.
-While not every company will offer the same services, there are some common relief methods to be aware of before starting the process.
+No single debt relief method will work under every circumstance.
+Thankfully, most companies offer a few options to suit a range of needs.

 Debt consolidation involves taking two or more debts — whether they be loans, credit or both — and combining them into one account with a single, fixed monthly payment.

 You can consolidate your debt on your own through researching debt consolidation loans and balance transfer cards.
 Or you can do so with the help of a third party like a debt relief company.

 Consolidation is best for those who have a good or excellent credit score and are in good financial standing.
 This is because it won’t benefit your finances if the rate you’re offered is higher than your existing rates — you’ll end up paying more interest in the long run.